alvarocia/CRM2s/README.md

 ## 📄 License

-This package is released under the terms of the [MIT License](LICENSE.md).
+This package is released under the terms of the [GNU General Public License v3.0](LICENSE.md).

 ------------------------------------------------------------------------